1 9 7 4 – 1 9 7 5 (UK)

 Ken Martyne was once again in charge of choreography, initially with an outfit called Stylus and then with Zig Zag.

-In January 1975, the name of the show was extended to Rock On With 45 and some editions were recorded at the Hardrock discotheque in Stretford, Manchester.
+In January 1975, the show’s name was extended to Rock On With 45 and some editions were recorded at the Hardrock discotheque in Stretford, Manchester.

 Featured artists varied from Glam Rock stars such as The Sweet to bands such as The Troggs and The Hollies.
 The show also gave early exposure to a wealth of new bands, including Dr Feelgood in July 1975.